-- 8. Seniority to follow the general principles of Article VIII of the Collective Agreement, with special provisions where necessary to deal with special problems of the operation. - 9.
-If, during the training period, the trainee wishes to discontinue training, or fails to qualify, he/she should return to the job previously held by him/her.
+- 1. Seniority to follow the general principles of Article VIII of the Collective Agreement, with special provisions where necessary to deal with special problems of the operation. - 2.
+If, during the training period, the trainee wishes to discontinue training, or fails to qualify, they should return to the job previously held by them.